Trusted

 Among other benefits, this unique architecture eliminates some of the scalability and cost-related issues that usually limit the potential of most blockchain networks.
 As a result, IOTA finds itself in a convenient position to allow zero transaction fees and even secure data transfer, whereas even the cheapest blockchains would likely be too expensive to just log data on a truly large scale.

-IOTA’s architecture, especially the consensus mechanism used by the Tangle, makes it an ideal fit for the IoT economy having a need for a lot of securely exchanged data.
-Data is secured by the Tangle at no transaction costs enables a world of full automation, where human monitoring and intervention would not be cost-effective and viable.
+IOTA’s architecture, especially the consensus mechanism used by the Tangle, makes it an ideal fit for the IoT economy, which needs a lot of securely exchanged data.
+Data is secured by the Tangle at no transaction costs, enabling a world of full automation, where human monitoring and intervention would not be cost-effective and viable.

-• Superior energy efficiency.
-IOTA’s energy footprint is minimal — especially in comparison with Bitcoin and other similar proof-of-work (PoW) blockchain networks.
+• Energy efficiency: IOTA’s energy footprint is minimal — especially in comparison with Bitcoin and other similar proof-of-work (PoW) blockchain networks.

 It is obvious by now that connected devices and IoT systems are permeating every aspect of our lives.
 On that count, the use cases and potential of IOTA are practically limitless.
 The following is a rundown of a few of these use cases.